IntersectMBO/plutus/doc/marlowe/tutorials/playground-overview.rst

 Marlowe in the Playground.
 Once a contract has been written in Blockly, Haskell, or JavaScript, we can move to the Simulator to analyse and simulate the contract.

 Work from the Playground can be saved as a github gist.
-This saves everything in the Playground as a *project*: this includes not only the contracts but also the current state of the simulation, the logs and so on.
 Projects can be reloaded or duplicated at a later time.
 Even without using github the project is saved between sessions, but this is *volatile*, and will be lost if browser caches are updated.